zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 FileGen
 =======

-A simple application to create input observations file for robot.py.
+A simple application to create input observations file for robot.py or robotplus.py.
 The input is a coordinate list in GeoEasy coo or CSV format.
 The output is a GeoEasy geo or DMP file with bearings, zenith angles and distances from the station to the points in the coordinate list.